A few years ago, I hit a bit of a brick wall when it came to cementing strong relationships with candidates.

 Here’s how Candidate Persona Maps have worked for me:

-In my current role at Yodel, Candidate Persona Maps have been used extensively to improve how we attract and hire drivers.
+In my role at Yodel, Candidate Persona Maps have been used extensively to improve how we attract and hire drivers.

 Through mapping exercises, we’ve learned that our drivers typically prefer mobile-optimised communication and that job security is a big motivator.
 From those points alone (and many others) we have been able to tailor our attraction and employer branding messaging to ensure we are hitting the right tones when it comes to building and maintaining relationships.